AgustinJimenez/simple-lm-agent/README.md

 # Simple LM Agent

-A desktop chat application built with Tauri and React that provides a modern GUI interface for interacting with AI models.
-Currently includes a mock implementation for testing the interface, with plans for real language model integration.
+A desktop chat application built with Tauri and React that provides a modern GUI interface for interacting with local GGUF language models.
+This project aims to run GGUF models directly in Rust for complete privacy and performance.

+## Current Status

+**🚧 In Development**: This project currently uses intelligent mock responses while the GGUF model integration is being developed.
+The application validates your GGUF model file exists and loads the necessary dependencies, but actual model inference is not yet implemented.

 ## Features

 - 💬 **Modern Chat Interface**: Clean, responsive chat UI with message history
 - 🔄 **Conversation Management**: Reset conversations and maintain context
 - 🌙 **Dark/Light Mode**: Automatic theme switching based on system preferences
-- ⚡ **High Performance**: Built with Rust and React for maximum speed
+- ⚡ **High Performance**: Built with Rust and Tauri for maximum speed
 - 🖥️ **Cross-platform**: Works on Windows, macOS, and Linux
-- 🚀 **Self-contained**: No external runtime dependencies
+- 🚀 **Self-contained**: Designed to run models locally with no external dependencies
-- 🧪 **Mock Implementation**: Currently includes demo responses for interface testing

-## Current Status

-**⚠️ Note**: This version includes a mock AI agent that provides demo responses to test the chat interface.
-The mock agent will respond with pre-written messages to demonstrate the functionality while you set up a real language model integration.
+- 🔒 **Privacy-First**: All processing stays on your device
+- 📁 **GGUF Model Support**: Validates and prepares to load GGUF format models
+- 🧠 **Intelligent Responses**: Context-aware responses while model integration is completed

 ## Prerequisites